adewitt123/1012-jan-2023-a04-workbook-dwelchnait/README.md

 ## Owner Don Welch

-alter this statement to indicate the usage of this repository
+This is a public repository that will contain the classroom examples for the course CPSC1012.
+I can share this repository and the classroom examples with other individuals.